On the notion of metaplectic Barbasch-Vogan duality: Theta lifting for the complex dual pair

 \end{lem}

 \begin{proof} We know from a result of Loke and Ma \cite[Theorem D]{LM}, combined with a general result of Vogan \cite[Theorem 8.4]{Vo89}, that the associated variety of the annihilator ideal of $\Theta (V)$ is irreducible.
 Denote its open orbit by $\mathrm{Orbit}(\Theta(V))$.
-Now from the explicit description of nilpotent orbit correspondence in \cite{DKPC}, $\mathrm{Orbit}(\Theta(V))$ satisfies the two stated conditions of the current lemma.
+From the explicit description of nilpotent orbit correspondence in \cite{DKPC}, $\mathrm{Orbit}(\Theta(V))$ satisfies the two stated conditions of the current lemma.
 We then pick an irreducible quotient $\eta(V)$ of $\Theta(V)$ whose Gelfand-Kirillov dimension is that of $\Theta(V)$.
-Obviously we will have $\mathrm{Orbit}(\eta(V))=\mathrm{Orbit}(\Theta(V))$.
+Obviously $\mathrm{Orbit}(\eta(V))=\mathrm{Orbit}(\Theta(V))$.
 This proves the lemma. \end{proof}

-For every ideal $I$ of $\oU(\g)$, $\oU(\g)/I$ is a $(\g\times \g, G)$-module such that
+For every ideal $I$ of $\oU(\g)$, $\oU(\g)/I$ is a $(\g\times \g, G)-$module such that

-This module is generated by a spherical vector (the image of $1$).
+This module is generated by a spherical vector (the image of the vector $1$).
 Note that $I$ is maximal if and only if $\oU(\g)/I$ is irreducible.
-On the other hand, every spherical irreducible $(\g\times \g, G)$-module is isomorphic to $\oU(\g)/I$ for a unique maximal ideal $I$ of $\oU(\g)$.
-Similar results hold for $H$.
+Furthermore every spherical irreducible $(\g\times \g, G)$-module is isomorphic to $\oU(\g)/I$ for a unique maximal ideal $I$ of $\oU(\g)$.
+See \cite[Section 9.6]{Dix}.